March 12, 2015

 There are many social media platforms out there that can help generate sales, but how do you know which one to use?
 By carefully planning out your social media strategy, you can narrow down which social platforms you should be using to just a few sites.

 So what is the difference between Facebook and other social media platforms?
 Here are some key comparisons to help you determine which sites you should be using for your social media marketing.

 Facebook is a great option for small businesses that can post about contests, promotions, challenges and quizzes, as well as share videos, links and pictures.
 It is also a platform to have conversations with your customers and get them to engage with your business.
-Keep in mind that Facebook offers a chance to represent the human side of your brand.
+Remember that Facebook offers a chance to represent the human side of your brand.

 There are currently over 215 million active monthly users on Twitter!
-This network is a microblogging site that limits your posts to just 140 characters, and allows hashtags to expand your reach and engagement.
-This platform is more information-oriented, and gives you an opportunity to prove yourself as an industry expert.
+This network is a microblogging site that limits your posts to just 140 characters and allows hashtags to expand your reach and engagement.
+This platform is more information-oriented and allows you to prove yourself as an industry expert.
 You can also direct traffic to your website to generate leads.
 As well, Twitter just recently introduced its Quick Promote tool to allow small businesses to easily buy ads and target posts, with the goal of generating sales leads.